mohamed-amar0107/HuBot/README.md

 3. View candidate details by clicking on their name in the list.
 4. Delete a candidate by clicking the "Delete" button.
 5. Access the Django admin interface at `http://localhost:8000/admin` to manage candidate data.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository on GitHub.
-2. Clone your forked repository to your local machine.
-3. Create a new branch for your feature or bug fix.
-4. Make your changes and commit them.
-5. Push your changes to your forked repository.
-6. Create a pull request to submit your changes for review.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- This project was created as a learning exercise with Django.
-- Special thanks to the Django community for providing excellent documentation and resources.